 And, of course, there is the old standby of keeping things clean — putting all food away, staying on top of the dishes, keeping the garbage covered, washing out the sink drain, etc. Really diligent people might even put potential mouse attractants — rice, beans, grains — into glass jars.

-There are a bevy of homemade humane mouse traps, some of which actually work quite well.
+There is a bevy of homemade humane mouse traps, some of which actually work quite well.
 For the most part, they are designed with gravitational forces working in the mouser’s favor, i.e. they resemble something Wile E. Coyote or Tom (of Tom and Jerry) would come up with.
 Luckily, these rarely end up with the captor blowing up or falling off a cliff.

 - Put a little peanut butter on the inside of a food storage container.
 Prop the container up with a toothpick.
 The mouse comes for the peanut butter and knocks the container down.
 Once the mouse is caught, slide a piece of cardboard beneath the container and remove the mouse from the house.